 On my many trips abroad to represent the global exhibition industry, I was delighted to see how neat, tidy and professional exhibit stands in other nations look compared to our flea market-appropriate pipe and drape.
 Most first-time international exhibitors who come to U.S. shows are aghast when they see our pipe and drape for the first time.
 I’ve heard it said in French (Il est si moche), in German (Es ist so hasslich) and in Spanish (Es tan feo).
 Any way you say it, it is still so ugly.

-It’s not only that the old standby is visually unsatisfying, it’s also environmentally unsound.
+It’s not only that pipe and drape is visually unsatisfying, it’s also environmentally unsound.
 Drapes need to be cleaned regularly.
 That dumps millions of tons of detergent into our watershed, and millions of gallons of water are wasted in the process at a time when water has become a precious commodity.

-Finally, it encourages and conceals pilferage and theft.
+Finally, pipe and drape encourages and conceals pilferage and theft.
 It’s easy to reach through a drape seam and remove valuables from the back of a nearby booth.
 It happens every day and hundreds of times because of this security gap.

 Let’s get rid of pipe and drape and replace it with a booth system of which we can all be proud.
 Isn’t it time to toss out an idea that may have worked well in 1919 but is long overdue for replacement?